dpadula85/IST_SphereNet/README.md

 - `test_xyzs`, `xtb`, `gaff`: folders containing geometries  of the test set, optimised at the level of theory described in the paper;

+- `datasets.py`: script to create a PyTorch Dataset to feed to the model;

 - `train.py`: script to train the network;

 - `predict.py`: script to obtain predictions.